 7. Easy Mushroom Gravy

-Mushrooms are earthy and easily soak in flavor.
+Mushrooms are earthy and easily soak in the flavor.
 Serve this gravy at your Thanksgiving dinner and your guests will be begging for seconds (or even thirds).
 Try testing out different mushrooms for this recipe.

 8. Maple-Bacon Gravy